mmcqd/pure/README.md

 Pure uses [Dune](https://github.com/ocaml/dune), which can be installed with `opam install dune`.

-To build the interpreter, run `dune build repl.exe`, and run the resulting file at `_build/default/repl.exe`
+To build the interpreter, run `dune build repl.exe`, and run the resulting file at `_build/default/repl.exe` with a `.pure` file as an argument.

 ## Using Pure